If you cannot explain something in simple terms, you don’t understand it. The best way to learn is to teach. – Richard Feynman

 Grandma: Ohh, that’s simple, then why don’t you become a miner, son?
 You’re awake all night in front of your laptop anyway.
 You can get a lot of Bitcoins and we can buy a new cow.

 Well, that’s because of the difficulty rate…..
 Ughh never mind.
 That’s all for today grandma, now I need to go learn more about the bonding curve.

 So, that’s all you need to understand about Bitcoin grandma.
 Hope you’re taking your medicines on time.

-Disclaimer: This is not a financial advice, neither for you, nor for your grandma.
-All grandmas should do their own research before investing, or talk to their grandsons.
+Disclaimer: This is not financial advice, neither for you nor for your grandma.
+All grandmas should do their own research to talk to their grandkids before investing.